tigergraph/ecosys/tutorials/GSQL.md

 ```
 As shown above, you have two ways to run gsql script.

-- Copy the gsql script in a file, say test.gsql, and in Bash commandline, use `gsql test.gsql` to run
+- Copy the gsql script in a file, say test.gsql, and in Bash command line, use `gsql test.gsql` to run
 - Enter GSQL prompt, and use one line gsql script or multiple line enclosed by `Begin` and `End` to run gsql
 ```
   GSQL> Begin